esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/slides.md

 note:
 In 2022, the results of extensive community consultation were published in the FAIR for Research Software paper.
-The group behind this was a collaboration between the Research Software Alliance, the Research Data Alliance, and FORCE11.
+The working group behind this was a collaboration between the Research Software Alliance, the Research Data Alliance, and FORCE11.

-===
+==

 <!-- .slide: data-state="standard" -->